brandonfang/lilnotion/README.md

 ### Blocks

 Each block and page have a unique identifier (UUID v4).
 Users can write seamlessly with different data types, drag-and-drop blocks to rearrange information, and share documents with others.
-A block can be turned into another type of block using the `cmd` + `/` command or block menu.
+A block can be turned into another type of block using the `⌘` + `/` command or block menu.
 Changing the type of a block will affect how React renders that block.

 ## Future Features